cdsittampalam/documentation/docs/Qredo Network.md

 #### Blockchain Validator Updates
 The blockchain validator records these events:

- - the wallet Alice has created on Qredo with her IDDoc
+ - the wallet Alice has created on Qredo with her IDDoc.
  - details of the deposit transaction to a wallet address.

 #### Watcher and MPC